Techlon/alx-system_engineering-devops/README.md

-#!/bin/bash
-The project seeks to test my knowledge of shell basics.
+The project seeks to test my knowledge of shell basics
-#chmod u+x file